 A deposit bond may be accepted in lieu of a cash deposit.
 The major advantage of a deposit bond is to avoid funding cash for a deposit.
+Also, for newly constructed properties including those sold off the plan (See Section 3.6).

 In the event the builder becomes insolvent; your deposit is also protected from the builder's creditors.